vmware/pyvmomi/docs/vim/fault/DvsOperationBulkFault/FaultOnHost.rst

 vim.fault.DvsOperationBulkFault.FaultOnHost
 ===========================================
-  The fault occured on the host during an operation.
+  The fault occurred on the host during an operation.
 :extends: vmodl.DynamicData_
 :since: `vSphere API 4.0`_